 Some cruisers will opt to visit both "sides" of the Keys via a roundtrip.
 Be aware that depth and clearance restrictions will make some harbors and marinas inaccessible, particularly to sailboats.
 Careful planning of anchorages and provisioning stops can influence your routing decisions.

-We've outlined both the Inside & Outside routes for navigating the Florida Keys in depth in Chapter 3 of our Florida Keys Waterway Guide covering everything from cruising conditions, navigating channels, to bridge schedules and Goin' Ashores.
+We've outlined both the Inside & Outside routes for navigating the Florida Keys in depth in Chapter 10 of our Southern Waterway Guide covering everything from cruising conditions, navigating channels, to bridge schedules and Goin' Ashores.